 This career learning experience offers veterinary students exposure to the veterinary management of a large and diverse collection of fishes, marine and terrestrial mammals, amphibians, reptiles, birds, and invertebrates.
-Students will work closely with veterinarians, veterinary residents, water quality and veterinary technicians.
-Students must complete a project, which will be determined in the first week of the preceptorship.
+Students will accompany the staff of the A. Watson Armour III Center for Animal Health and Welfare as they practice exotic animal medicine including routine health care, treatments, and procedures.

 John G. Shedd Aquarium

 Veterinary preceptor internship duties and responsibilities